EstherSlabbert/CICD-with-Jenkins/README.md

 ![Console Output2](/images/console_output2.png)
 ![Console Output3](/images/console_output3.png)

 Note: You can see what resources Jenkins copies over under the project's 'Workspace'.
+And clicking 'Build Now' will manually run any Jenkins job.

 Additional Note: To check what triggered the build to run if we click 'Polling Log' to see the build log.